chef/knife-openstack/README.md

 To use a floating IP address while bootstrapping nodes, use the `-a` or `--floating-ip` option.
 For the node to have the floating IP address after bootstrapping, it is required to use the new `openstack.rb` Ohai plugin, waiting for the next Ohai release or installed using the [ohai cookbook](https://github.com/opscode-cookbooks/ohai). https://github.com/mattray/ohai/tree/OHAI-381 is the ticket for this.

+# Working with Windows Images #
+Provisioning and Bootstrapping for Windows 2003/2008 Images is now supported.
+The Windows Images need to have WinRM enabled with Basic Authentication configured.
+Current support does not support Kerberos Authentication.

+Example:

+knife openstack server create -I <Image_ID> -f <Flavor_ID> -S <keypair_name> --bootstrap-protocol winrm -P <Administrator_Password> -x Administrator -N <chef_node_name> --template windows-chef-client-msi.erb

+NOTE:
+* Bootstrap Protocol needs to be compulsorily set to winrm.
+* Administrator Username/Password are compulsory parameters.
+* If the Template File is not specified it defaults to a Linux distro(most likely Ubuntu).

 # Subcommands #

 This plugin provides the following Knife subcommands.
 Specific command options can be found by invoking the subcommand with a `--help` option.